davewasthere/davebeer/_posts/2012-01-11-went-fishing-didnt-catch-a-thing.md

 ---
 layout: post
 title: Went fishing, didn't catch a thing
+description: But perhaps that's not the point?
+I definitely had a lot of fun
 ---
 Been out fishing a few times this week, but last night was a lot of fun, just fruitless.